Skip to content

 group_policy mention / open Respond to @mentions only, or all messages in channels

-dm.policy open / allowlist / disabled Control DM access
+dm.policy open / allowlist Control DM access when DMs are enabled

 dm.allow_from list of Slack user IDs Restrict DMs when policy is allowlist